yegor256/blog/_posts/2014/oct/2014-10-06-software-project-lifecycle.md

 Then, we invite a few system analysts to the project.
 These guys are responsible for turning our initial SRS into a more complete and detailed specification.
-They start by asking questions, submitting them one by one as Github issues.
+They start by asking questions, submitting them one by one as GitHub issues.
 Every question is addressed to the product owner.
 Using his/her answers, system analysts modify the SRS document.
 This article explains how [Requs](http://www.requs.org) helps us in this process:
 [Incremental Requirements With Requs]({% pst 2014/apr/2014-04-26-incremental-requirements-with-requs %})